ibm-cloud-docs/account/include.md

 # Adding accounts to your private resource
 {: #include}

-Any private resource that you create is restricted by default.
-If you're an administrator for the account, you can choose who can see your resource by adding them to an inclusion list with the {{site.data.keyword.Bluemix}} [command line interface](/docs/cli/reference/ibmcloud/bx_cli.html#bluemix_catalog_entry_visibility_set).
+Any {{site.data.keyword.Bluemix}} private resource that you create is restricted by default.
+If you're an administrator for the account, you can choose who can view your resource by adding the user to an inclusion list.
 {:shortdesc: .shortdesc}

-## How do I know whether I have access?
-{: #find-access}

-You can use the CLI or the Identity and Access UI to determine whether you have access to allow users to view a private resource that was added to the account.
-If you're an account owner, you can give access to a user in your account through the Identity and Access Management UI by assigning an access policy.
+You can use the {{site.data.keyword.Bluemix}} [command-line interface (CLI)](/docs/cli/reference/ibmcloud/bx_cli.html#bluemix_catalog_entry_visibility_set) or console to determine whether you have access to allow users to view a private resource that was added to the account.
+If you're an account owner, you can give access to a user in your account from the console by assigning an access policy.
 For more information, see [Managing access to your account](access.html).

-## Step 1: Find your resource
+## Finding your resource
 {: #find-resource}

-Enter `ibmcloud catalog service <service-id or service-name>`.
-Replace service-id or service-name with your resource name or ID.
-With the information that returns, you can see the hierarchy, which shows the child resources of the items in your resource.
+Run the `ibmcloud catalog service <service-id or service-name>` command.
+Replace the service-id or service-name variables with your resource name or ID.
+Use the information that is returned to view the hierarchy, which shows the child resources of the items in your resource.

-## Step 2: Set the visibility by including an account
+## Setting the visibility by including an account
 {: #vis-inc}

-Enter the following command to allow an account to see your private resource.
+Run the following command to allow an account to see your private resource.

 `ibmcloud catalog entry-visibility-set <service-id> --includes-add <account-id or account-email>`

 After the includes-add flag, you can add a comma-separated list of emails or IDs associated with accounts.

-After you run the command, the process to include the resource takes 30 minutes.
+After you run the command, the process to include the resource takes approximately 30 minutes.
 After 30 minutes, log out and back in to your account to see the included resource.

-## Remove an account from the inclusion list
+## Removing an account from the inclusion list
 {: #remove-exclude}

-Enter the following command to remove an account from the `includes` list.
+Run the following command to remove an account from the includes list.

 `ibmcloud catalog entry-visibility-set <service-id> --includes-remove <account-id or account-email>`

-## Managing visibility of child objects
+## Example: Managing the visibility of child objects
 {: #child-vis}

 You can manage the visibility of your resource or its children.

-An empty includes list means that only your account administrators can see it.
-Your account must be on the inclusion list for all members of the account to see it.
+An empty includes list means that only the account administrators can view it.
+Your account must be included in the inclusion list for all members of the account to view it.

-For example, if you enter `ibmcloud catalog service <your_service>`, you can see the resource's children.
+The following example shows how you can run the the `ibmcloud catalog service cloudant` command to view the children of a Cloudant service instance.

 ```
 ID                 cloudant